Released in:

 Sure, she can do good single-target dps as well as doing well against groups, and she can swap between single-target and AoE dps extremely easily, but her in-combat mobility is so terrible that I don't really feel I can recommend her for casual content.

-You can use Longyan for casual content - again she's good at both single-target and AoE dps, which means she's pretty easy to use, but I just feel that there are a lot of other operatives who are also very easy to use for casual content, but who also have much better mobility.
+You can use Longyan for casual content - again; she's good at both single-target and AoE dps, which means she's pretty easy to use, but I just feel that there are a lot of other operatives who are also very easy to use for casual content, but who also have much better mobility.

 Much like Mia - Starchaser, she feels like she uses a lot of mechanics we've seen in previous operatives, but in a new way, and I feel the way they've been assembled does make her unique, and she is strong without being overpowered.